HAS-Tools-Fall2020/homework-LouFie08/Submissions/Code_Review1/ReadMe.md

 1. Download the streamflow data using the [USGS website](https://waterdata.usgs.gov/nwis/dv/?site_no=09506000&agency_cd=USGS).
 2. In order to download the data insert as begin date: *1989-01-01* and for the end date *10-10-2020*.
 3. For the output format select Tab-separated.
 Then click the *go* box.
 4. The streamflow data is going to be displayed in a different page.
-Do a right click in this new page and save the file as *streamflow_week7.txt*.
+Right click in this new page and save the file as *streamflow_week7.txt*.
 5. Once the data file is on your computer, save it in the data folder located in *homework-LouFie08/Submissions/Code_Review1/data*

 ### How to run  Fierro_HW7.py code
 1. Open Fierro_HW7.py script in your favorite text editor, but I recommend you to do it on VS Code.
+2. Verify that you are working in */Code_Review1* folder on your computer.
 2. This file is divided into cells which you will need to run.
 I suggest you to run each cell separately, and in the order they are stablished.
 There is a number for each cell located in the comment section.
 3. Run cell 0 and cell 1 to make sure streamflow file is located in the correct directory.
 4. Run the rest of the code.